vvavilov/LeetCode/notes.md

 300. Longest Increasing Subsequence.
     - solve with binary search
     - solve with indexed binary tree
+301. Reverse string
+    - try to solve with bit manipulation
+302. 01 Matrix
+    - not solved at all
 344. Reverse string
     - try to solve with bit manipulation
 542. 01 Matrix